davethepear/hot-server/README.md

 # hot-server
 I wrote this for an older Dell Server that I use

 The script is a little over complicated, as most things I do are, because I have it check every two minutes and if it's hot, but not dying, I don't want it to flood me with emails about it (especially if I'm offsite and can't do anything about it).
-I plan to add more to it, ikr, to shut it off before it explodes.
+Added script to shut it off before it explodes.

 lm-sensors is required for this to work:
 ```